repobee/repobee/docs/repobee_plug/creating_plugins.rst

             return plug.Result(name=repo.name, status=status, msg=msg)

 There are a few important things to note here.
+First of all, a command extension *must* have a ``__settings__`` attribute, which should be instantiated with the :py:func:`~repobee_plug.cli.command_extension_settings` function.
+You must also supply this with a list of command line actions to attach the extension command to.
+In this case, we are only interested in the ``repos clone`` command, so that's the only action we specify.

-First of all, ``post_clone`` may optionally return a :py:class:`repobee_plug.Result`.
+Also note that ``post_clone`` may optionally return a :py:class:`repobee_plug.Result`.
 This data type is used by RepoBee to report results to the CLI, and also to the hook results file.
 The ``name`` is used as a key to identify what the result belongs to (in this case the repo name), and the rest of the arguments should be self-explanatory.

 Another important aspect is that we add the command line option just like we would for the regular plugin commands discussed in :ref:`plugin commands`_,